Call for Participation

 CHIWork registration is required to attend the workshop.
 All participants must register for CHIWork 2026 via the official conference registration system.
 You may choose full-conference or one-day registration.

-In-person capacity is capped at 25 participants (venue constraint).
+In-person capacity is capped at 25 participants.
 Remote/hybrid participation is supported: we will provide Zoom access and ensure remote attendees can fully engage via shared notes and moderated discussion.
 Mohammed Almutairi coordinates our remote track.

 Modality: The workshop is primarily in-person (Linz, Austria), with a dedicated remote cohort.
 Joining instructions for remote participants will be shared with accepted attendees at least one week before the workshop.
 For questions about the hybrid/remote format, contact Mohammed Almutairi at malmutai@nd.edu.